sebastian-software/preppy/readme.md

 Note: When any of these files exists, we use prefer it over the normal library for the `unpkg` entry in `package.json` as well.

+## Environment Settings

+*Preppy* injects these environment values into your code base:

+- `process.env.BUNDLE_NAME`: Extracted `name` field from `package.json`.
+- `process.env.BUNDLE_VERSION`: Extracted `version` field from `package.json`.
+- `process.env.BUNDLE_TARGET`: One of the supported targets.
+Either
+- `process.env.NODE_ENV`: Injects environment config e.g. via `NODE_ENV="production" preppy` (optional)

+These values are injected into your code base by replacing the original instance.

+Note: It only works correctly when you use the whole identifier.

+Note: In verbose mode we are logging the environment settings configured.

 ## Installation